Parisian & French Provincial Interiors.

 Your shopping cart is empty!

-A 17th century French farmhouse table, originally used both as a kitchen food/preparation and as a dining table, the massive two-plank elm top with a nicely worn character, marked by generations of use.
-Standing on square-section oak legs joined by a sturdy 'H' stretcher.
-The early construction techniques used here are similar to ones found in this period's architectural timber constructions.
-Please note the large-sized oak 'pegs' used throughout this table and the good leg-room under the top.
+A 17th century French 'Table d'Office' farmhouse table, used in origin both as a kitchen work table and as a dining table, the massive 5 cm thick two-plank beechwood top retaining a wonderful character and marked by many generations of use.
+Standing on square-section oak legs joined by an 'H' stretcher.
+Please note the large-sized oak 'pegs' used throughout this table (which anchor the internal, floating tenons), and the good leg-room under the top.
+The early construction techniques used on this table are typical of the period.
+The timbers are presently dry as driftwood.
 Area of Calvados in Northwestern France, Louis XIV period, circa 1680.